CivicActions/ssp-toolkit/docs/ssp.md

 Identified and reported vulnerabilities are assigned an impact rating and response time by CivicActions Security and must be remediated according to the following time requirements:

-* High - Within 30 days of discovery
+* High - Within 30 days of discovery (usually within 1 week))

-* Moderate - Within 90 days of discovery
+* Moderate - Within 90 days of discovery (usually within 2 weeks)

 * Low - Within 240 days of discovery